On this page

 Past dates

 For past dates, the relative time component outputs different formats depending on the time difference.
-Within a month's time, the output shows a relative time1 in the format of X seconds/minutes/hours/days ago.
-If the time difference is less than 1 minute, it shows just now.
-If the date is in past months, the date time2 format on D MMM is used.
-If the date is in the past years, the format on D MMM, YYYY is used.
+Within a month's time, the output shows a relative time1 in the format of X seconds/minutes/hours/days ago

 Future dates

 Future dates also use different formats depending on the time difference.
-If the future date is due to happen within the a month's time, the relative time outputs the format of in X seconds/minutes/hours/days.
-If the time difference is less than 1 minute, it shows just now.
-If the date is in the following months, the format on D MMM is used.
-If the date is in the next year or further, the format on D MMM, YYYY is used.
+If the future date is due to happen within the a month's time, the relative time outputs the format of in X seconds/minutes/hours/days

 Standalone